 This post was updated on August 30, 2021.

-“If I set a New Year’s resolution, I always achieve it.” - said no one ever.
+“If I set a New Year’s resolution, I always achieve it.”

 There are a million reasons why New Year’s resolutions fail, but change is at the heart of them all: changing priorities, changing circumstances, changing commitment levels and changing accountability.

 We all know it’s the right thing to do – to give yourself lofty goals and work hard to achieve them.
 So why are resolutions the butts of countless jokes and often discredited as soon as they are declared?